jofrep/dfir/02-PhishingCorreos/README.md

 The victim is Spanish and the colours and fonts resemble the Spanish Post Office.
 The text pretends to be a notification of a paquet failed delivery.

-2) Altough the email pretends to come from From: "CORREOS" <Correoformularioenlinea@gmail.com>, we can see that the email client is already complaining about the domain validation.
+2) Although the email pretends to come from From: "CORREOS" <Correoformularioenlinea@gmail.com>, we can see that the email client is already complaining about the domain validation.
 If we look at the relevant email header we see:

 ```
 Authentication-Results: mailin036.protonmail.ch; dmarc=fail (p=none dis=none) header.from=gmail.com